NikolaMilosa/ntfs-undelete/README.md

     cd ntfs-undelete
     ```

-2. Build the project with cargo:
+2. Update submodules:

     ```bash
+    git submodule update --init --recursive
+    ```

+3. Build the project with cargo:

+    ```bash
     cargo build --release
     ```

-3. The binary will be available in the `target/release/` directory.
+4. The binary will be available in the `target/release/` directory.
 You can either add this directory to your `PATH` environment variable or copy the binary to your desired location.

 ### Download a prebuilt binary
 *TODO!*